-- Please call if you find you cannot come at your regular time.
-When possible, give at least twenty-four hour notice so we can find a replacement. - If you need to cancel last minute, we understand.
-Please call the office phone and leave a message. - For Side walkers: Please arrive at least fifteen minutes before class begins. - Horse leaders: Please arrive 15-30 minutes before classes begins in case your help is needed in grooming your horse before tacking - Groomers: Please arrive $1 1\frac{1}{2}$ hours before the start of the first class
+- Please call if you cannot come at your regular time.
+When possible, give at least twenty-four-hour notice so we can find a replacement. - If you need to cancel last minute, we understand.
+Please call the Volunteer Coordinator's phone and leave a message. - For side walkers: Please arrive at least fifteen minutes before class begins. - Horse leaders: Please arrive 15-30 minutes before classes begins, in case your help is needed in grooming your horse before tacking. - Groomers: Please arrive $1 1\frac{1}{2}$ hours before the start of the first class. - Please remember to sign in each time, before beginning your volunteer session